Hormones of Hunger and Satiety and Timing of Digestion

 Cholecystokinin

 Like GLP-1, cholecystokinin (CCK) is a satiety hormone produced by cells in your digestive system after a meal.
-It has an important role in energy production, protein synthesis, digestion, and other bodily functions.
-It also increases the release of the fullness hormone leptin which we discussed earlier.
+It has an important role in energy production, protein synthesis, digestion and other bodily functions.
+It also increases the release of the satiety hormone leptin, which is discussed earlier in this post.

-People that struggle with obesity may have a reduced sensitivity to CCK’s effects, which may lead to chronic overeating, similar to the hormone ghrelin.
-In turn, this may further reduce CCK sensitivity, creating a negative feedback loop, and a cycle of overeating, worsening the likelihood of increased weight gain.
+People who struggle with obesity may have a reduced sensitivity to CCK’s effects, which may lead to chronic overeating, similar to the hormone ghrelin.
+In turn, this may further reduce CCK sensitivity, creating a negative feedback loop and a cycle of overeating, worsening the likelihood of increased weight gain.

 Here are some tips for maintaining healthy levels of CCK:

-Some research suggests a diet high in protein may help increase CCK levels, and therefore help increase feelings of fullness.
+Some research suggests a diet higher in protein may help increase CCK levels and therefore, help increase feelings of fullness.

 Exercise